Buying property in Laos?

 Is selling time getting longer in Laos as of 2026?

-Sources and methodology: we tied selling-time dynamics to financing conditions from Bank of the Lao PDR, macro risk premia from the Lao Ministry of Finance Debt Bulletin, and our own local market observations.
+Sources and methodology: we tied selling time dynamics to financing conditions from the Bank of the Lao PDR rate history and macro risk context from the Ministry of Finance Debt Bulletin (2024).
+The IMF 2025 Article IV Concluding Statement provided the macro risk premia framework.
+Our own assessments of transaction completion patterns in Laos add practical depth.

 Is it realistic to exit with profit in Laos as of 2026?